 - As you prep the veggies and cook this in the Instant Pot, cook the rice over the stovetop or in another Instant Pot so that it’s ready at the same time as the hibachi shrimp.
 I usually make Instant Pot white rice (so easy and perfect every time!).

 - Add the sauce ingredients to the bottom of the pot, followed by the veggies and the shrimp, and give everything a quick mix.

-- Cover with the lid, seal the vent and cook on high pressure for 0 minutes.
+- Cover with the lid, seal the vent and cook on low pressure for 0 minutes.

-- Once the cooking is finished, quickly release the steam and carefully open the lid.
+- Once the cooking is finished, quickly release the steam and carefully remove the lid.

 - Thicken the sauce (read below).